 69 yearsold and has not resided outside of Connecticut.

 The claim that Gene Rosen mentioned looking a casualty list that supposedly wasn’t released until two days after his interview is also false.
 As documented in a Telegraph article, state police made a casualty list publicly available the day after the shootings.

-As demonstrated in the video shown below, what the referenced photographs actually picture is one of Emilie's younger sisters wearing a dress similar or identical to one once worn by Emilie:
+As demonstrated in another video, what the referenced photographs actually picture is one of Emilie’s younger sisters wearing a dress similar or identical to one once worn by Emilie.

 The Crisis Actors organization is a private company (not a government entity) which supplies trained actors to simulate various types of disasters in order to improve the efficiency of first responders and other officials in responding to various emergencies.
 As noted on the Crisis Actors web site, their actors do not engage in any real-world crisis events, nor do they allow their performances to be presented at any time as real-world events.
 Contrary to what it stated in the video, it is not true that “there have already been numerous connections between the families of Sandy Hook and members of the Crisis acting team.”
 No person who works with Crisis Actors has been identified as having any link of any kind to the Sandy Hook shootings.

 - The video presents a few brief out-of-context excerpts from a press interview with chief medical examiner Dr. H. Wayne Carver II intended to make him seem unsympathetic and even a bit sinister.
 Whatever his demeanor may have been at times in having to deal with the trying process of satisfying an endless crush of media requests after the shootings, he expressed dismay and sadness in noting that Sandy Hook was the worst murder scene that he had ever witnessed, saying: “I’ve been at this for a third of a century.
 This is probably the worst I have seen or the worst that I know of any of my colleagues having seen.”